 Joy! is always good medicine.
 Monarchs bring Joy!

-We saw quite a few of them in the National Butterfly Center in Mission, Texas.
+We saw quite a few of them in the National Butterfly Center in Mission, Texas, near the border wall.
 They fly low, and perch often.
 They were my first Texan Crescents.
 I took a liking to them.

 I wanted to capture and share their rich coloration.
 This Texan female pretty much fits the bill.